Competition for Seed Funding

 There are five awards of $5,000.

-In this annual event, seed money is awarded to promising students and recent alumni, who want to create new businesses and launch new ideas.
+In this annual event, seed money is awarded to residents in The Hub - promising students and recent alumni - who have taken concrete steps to create new businesses and launch a new business initiative.
 It is an entrepreneurial competition.
-Think "Dragons' Den" but without any need to give up equity.
-Think of you pitching your idea for some much needed startup funding.
-This year, you can win up to $7,000 (cash, plus Amazon credits).
+Think "Dragons' Den" but without the need to give up any equity; The Hub does not take equity and there are no payments owed to the facility for its services.
+You are simply pitching your idea for some much needed initial seed funding.
+This year, residents in The Hub can win one of five awards of $5,000 (cash, plus up to an additional $5,000 in Amazon Web Service and/or Google credits).

 - Is your idea well formulated?